 How to File a Claim

-You could also get a quote from a local glass repair company.
+You could also get a quote from a local auto windshield repair company.
 They’ll be able to tell you how much a repair or replacement would cost.
 With this info, you’ll know if your deductible costs more than the repairs or not.
 If your policy has full glass coverage, you can make a claim right away with your insurer.

-Will Filing a Claim Raise Your Rates?
+Will Filing a Glass Claim Raise Your Premium?

 This is a question that many people ask when they’re wondering if they should file a claim.
 The answer depends on your insurance company.
 One glass claim likely won’t impact your rates that much.
 But you can’t be sure unless you speak with your insurer.
 Having several claims in a short time frame can result in your rates seeing a rise.